WuZhuoran/Plant_Seedlings_Classification/PROJECT_PROPOSAL.md

 [2048, 4096]  0.25%

-We can see that there are almost half of the image are smaller than 225 pixels.
-And resize the image smaller than 224 may not rational method to deal with them.
-I considered that we could use GAN instead of resizing to do data augmentation.
+We can see that there are almost half of the image are smaller than 225*225 pixels.
+Resizing the image smaller than 224*224 pixels to a larger size may not be a good practice.
+We will try to use GAN instead of resizing for data augmentation.

 *	Hierarchical loss:

-Since some of the crops are really similar, we could calculate the confusion matrix for each pair of class, for those confusion are relatively large consider combine them as a superclass.
-And add an auxiliary branch on our network for fine-grain classification in the superclass.
-Just like the hierarchical softmax from word2vec.
+Since some of the crops are really similar, we can calculate the confusion matrix for each pair of class.
+We will consider about combining relatively large confusion as a superclass, and adding an auxiliary branch on our network for fine-grain classification in the superclass, e.g. the hierarchical softmax from word2vec.